Tjobbe/common-js-code-samples/common-JS.md

     i++;
     } while (i < 5);

-//Using conditional statements in JavaScript:
+## Using conditional statements in JavaScript:

     const x = 10;